flarum/docs/extend/internationalization.md

     hello_text: "Hello, world!"  # Identifier/translation; indented 4 spaces.
 ```

-Once you have this information in place, you can form the **full translation key** that you will use to access a translation by listing its keys in order from extension namespace to identifier, with periods as delimiters.
+Once you have this information in place, you can form the **full translation key** that you will use to access a translation by listing its keys in order from extension namespace to an identifier, with periods as delimiters.
 For example, the full translation key for the "Hello, world!" translation would be:

 ```javascript
 'acme-hello-world.alert.hello_text'